liuhuigmail/GrowingBugRepository/README.md

 Under MIT License, you are free to use, modify, and distribute this repository with proper reference/citation.

+## Versions
+Because the bug repository keeps growing, let us known if you need a stable version for your study (e.g., evalutions for a research paper), and we will release a specific version where the bugs and patches are fixed (to faciliate the replication of your study).

 ## Citation
 If you are exploiting our dataset, please kindly cite the following paper: